Skip to main content

 https://app.awork.com/api/v1/accounts/authorize

-1. Go to https://console.cloud.google.com/apis/credentials and first select your project for which you want to use SSO
+1. Go to https://console.cloud.google.com/apis/credentials and select the project you want to use for SSO

-2. Then click on Create Credentials and select OAuth Client ID from the list
+2. Click Create Credentials and select OAuth Client ID

 3. Select Web Application as the type